How do Workers’ Compensation death benefits work?

 insurance agent explains workers’ compensation death benefits to clients

-What does Workers’ Compensation cover?
+What are Workers’ Compensation death benefits?

 The amount and duration of these benefits can vary depending on the circumstances of the death and your state’s workers’ comp laws.
+The weekly benefit is calculated differently state-by-state and is based on the worker’s average weekly wage.

 For example, if an employee died in a workplace accident, the benefits may be different than if the employee developed a terminal illness due to workplace exposure over time.